 How do we celebrate New Year in Italy?
 Do we eat as much as on Christmas day?
 Do we have particular traditions?
-Read the following text called Capodanno in Italia to find out all the answers!
+Read the following text called New Year’s in Italy to find out all the answers!

 Here we are.
-Even this year is coming to an end, and preparations are underway to celebrate the New Year.
+Like always, the year is coming to an end, and preparations are underway to celebrate the New Year.
 The first day of the year is a day during which we usually take some time to reflect and take stock of the year, thinking about how much positive and negative has happened during it, identifying what to keep and what to throw away, and making good New Year’s resolutions.

 I believe this happens to everyone all over the world.
 But before January 1st, there is an evening, a whole night during which to celebrate.
 I’m talking about the famous New Year’s Eve, the night of December 31st.